bschreck/deep.sh/docs/faq.rst

 that teaches you how to write a shell in C. So I thought, "It can't be that hard..."

-And thus, `again <http://exofrills.org>`_, I entered the danger zone.
+And thus, `again <http://ecofrills.org>`_, I entered the danger zone.

-2. Why not another exotic shell, such as ``fish``?
+2. Why not another ecotic shell, such as ``fish``?
 -----------------------------------------------------
 While many other alternative shells have an amazing suite of features as well as much improved syntax of traditional options, none of them are quite as beautiful as Python.
-In xonsh, you get the best of all possible worlds.
+In deepsh, you get the best of all possible worlds.
 A syntax that already fits your brain and any features that you desire.